Orlando Florida, USA Travel Guide

 Theme parks often feature sign language interpretation, Braille guides, audio descriptions, and assistive listening devices.

 Official theme park websites are a prime resource for accessibility information.
-Visit Orlando also offers general guidance.
+Visit Orlando also has general guidance.

-Orlando's commitment to accessibility helps ensure a fulfilling travel experience for guests with diverse needs.
+Orlando's commitment to accessibility helps ensure a fulfilling travel experience for guests with a variety of needs.
 Planning ahead using available resources aids smooth navigation.